UBC-MDS/introduction-machine-learning/chapters/en/module7.md

 <center><img src="/module7/Q2.png"  width = "80%" alt="404 image" /></center>

-For the next questions use the confusion matrix above and assume that **Forward** is the positive label.
+For the next questions few question, use the confusion matrix above and assume that **Forward** is the positive label.

 **Question 1**